 The Juvenile Court is a division of the Monterey County Superior Court.
 It is made up of several types of proceedings such as: juvenile justice, truancy, dependency, and traffic/minor offenses.

 The Juvenile Court has broad authority in juvenile justice and dependency cases.
 The Court can remove children from their homes, order their placement with relatives or in foster care or group homes, terminate parental rights and join various agencies to provide needed services.
-In juvenile justice cases, the Court can also order children to be confined in locked facilities, such as detention halls, camps, and the Division of Juvenile Justice (formerly known as California Youth Authority).
+In juvenile justice cases, the Court can also order children to be confined in locked facilities, such as detention halls, camps, and the Division of Juvenile Justice.